Tomastomaslol/tomas-robot-challenge/README.md

 # How to install and run

-Run the application by running following commands.
-(If you don't have yarn and node on your computer please install them first).
+Start the application by running following commands.
+(If you don't have yarn and node on your computer please install yarn and node before running the commands).

 ```bash
 git clone git@github.com:Tomastomaslol/tomas-robot-challenge.git